 Outside areas and boundaries

-Repair category 1
+Repair category 2

-Notes The boundaries appear reasonably well defined and are in adequate condition.
-Regular maintenance will be required.
-You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Notes Boundaries/ retaining walls will require repairs and maintenance.
 There are trees in close proximity to the property.
-While no associated damage was noted, trees can cause problems to the structures and services in shrinkable sub-soils.
+While no associated damage was noted, trees can cause problems to the structures and services in shrinkable sub-soils. (specialist advice may be prudent).
+Some uneven paving was noted.